 He has worked at the Royal National Throat Nose & Ear Hospital in the field of psychology as applied to audiology for almost four decades.
 His work has brought about a greater understanding of psychology into the care of audiology patients.
 He has a particular interest in the treatment of tinnitus and of insomnia.
 In recent years he has worked to develop the application of Mindfulness Based Cognitive Therapy in the care of patients with distressing tinnitus.

-He holds honorary academic positions at University College London.
+He holds an honorary academic position at University College London.
 He undertakes peer review and has served as an editor on a number of journals.
-He has been a member of the faculty of the European Tinnitus Course, an internationally respected instructional course on tinnitus, for twenty years and acted course director for seven years.
+He has been a member of the faculty of the European Tinnitus Course, an internationally respected instructional course on tinnitus, for twenty five years and acted as course director for ten years.
 Dr McKenna was a member of the Professional Advisory Committee of the British Tinnitus Association for many years.

-He also worked within South London and Maudsley NHS Foundation Trust for twenty-seven years.
-He worked there with the neurology team at Guy’s including in the psychological management of migraine.
+He also worked within South London and Maudsley NHS Foundation Trust for twenty-seven years (until 2013) in the fields of neuropsychology and adult mental health at Guy’s.